Webbgaraget/wg-meta-box/README.md

 As of now, only one callback argument is supported.

 ### Description
-In order to add a description to the meta field, which will be printed above the input fields, supply the key `render` with a callback function assigned.
+In order to add a description to the meta box, which will be printed above the input fields, supply the key `render` with a callback function assigned.
 The callback function should return a string, HTML-formatted.

 ## Input fields
 Currently theses input fields are supported: *text*, *textarea*, *select*, *checkbox*, *rich editor*, *date*.
 Each is specified by the syntax familiar to the WordPress developer.
 The parameters are made up of an associative array.